malgamves/CSE-Semester-6/README.md

-# Sem6
+# Computer Science Engineering
-Repo of my Semester 6 subjects and related programs.
+Repo of Computer Science  subjects and related programs.

-I have following subjects in my 6th Semester:
+We have following subject:
 - Wireless Networks and Mobile Computing
 - Principles of Compilers
 - Advanced Web Technology